-St Nicholas Arrington is an ancient parish in south Cambridgeshire.
-The church is Grade 1 listed and dates from the 13C. although there is clear evidence of a church on this site prior to this date.
+St Nicholas Arrington is an ancient parish in south Cambridgeshire in their Diocese of Ely.
+The church is Grade 1 listed and dates from the 13C. although there is clear evidence of a church on this site prior to this date as documents refer to the priests land and church in 1087.
 It is the smallest building In the Benefice of Orwell Group and serves a small rural parish of some 400 people.
 The parish includes part of Wimpole Park (grade 1 listed) where there is the site of a former WWII USAF hospital (which temporarily boosted the parish population and therefore more people using the church).

 The church of St Nicholas is situated off the main road on one of the highest points in the village at the core of the Late Anglo-Saxon settlement.
 The Roman road called later Ermine Street had a significant effect on the community and became another focus for village in the 17th century largely centred around the Hardwicke Arms a former Coaching Inn and the Arrington Gate to Wimpole Park.
 Part of the Eccliastical parish of Arrington still remains in Wimpole Park.

 As a grade 1 listed building it is of National importance, and has a medieval chancel of the 13th century with all its original window openings, a double piscina, priests door and low window.
-The Tower and the arcades of the Nave are also of this date, although the aisles have been removed and the font may have come from the previous church on the site.
+The Tower and the arcades of the Nave are also of this date, although the aisles have been removed.
+The font may have come from the previous church on the site.
 The bell frame is medieval and the single remaining bell is by John Dier (1583).
-Arrington is unusual for this part of Cambridgeshire in having a small spire that was built in 1750 by one of the carpenters of Wimpole Hall.
-In 2013 a wall painting of a standing figure was found on the west wall of the Nave which is also thought to be C13 and belonged to a programme of images that extended either side of the tower arch.
-In 2019 a medieval earth floor was discovered under one of the platforms that showed probable evidence for the original location of the font and its drain.
-The floor corresponds to the floor discovered where the former south aisle stood.
+Both the Bell and the Bell-frame have conservation protection status.

 The church is open each day throughout the year for private prayer, quiet reflection or simply to come and visit.
 Refreshments are served after morning and other main services.
 The church is heated for services when needed.
 The churchyard is open at all reasonable hours.